-Wondering how to look human while without access to amenities?
+Wondering how to look moderately attractive while doing extreme-camping?
 I offer this post to help you navigate between what is necessary from the superfluous.
-Hot tipz ahead.
+Warning: HOT BEAUTY TIPZ AHEAD.

 What should/shouldn’t I put on my face?